ryanthecreator/EgoLang-DL/README.md

 # EgoMimic and EgoLang: Scaling Imitation Learning through Egocentric Video

-This repository contains the data processing and training code for EgoMimic - Both for Human Aria and Robot teleoperated Data and EgoLang.
+This repository contains the data processing and training code for EgoMimic and EgoLang.
 To rollout policies in the real world, you'll additionally need our hardware repo [Eve](https://github.com/SimarKareer/Eve).

 **Useful Links**
 - [EgoMimic Project Website](https://egomimic.github.io/)